elastic/rally-tracks/k8s_metrics/README.md

 ### `append-no-conflicts-metrics-index-with-refresh` (default)

 Index a metrics document corpus and sets the bulk API `refresh` query parameter.
 By default, Elasticsearch will perform refreshes asynchronously.
-This challenge is intended to capture refresh latency and the indexing throughput impact of refreshes during bulk indexing.
+This challenge is intended to capture refresh latency and throughput impact of refreshes during bulk indexing.
 This challenge can be executed against both stateful and serverless Elasticsearch.

 #### Parameters

 * `bulk_indexing_clients` (default: `8`)
 * `bulk_refresh` (default: `"true"`)
+* `bulk_size` (default: `1000`)
 * `ingest_percentage` (default: `100`)
 * `number_of_replicas` (default: `1`)
 * `number_of_shards` (default: `1`)